-My name is Lorenzo Servedio and I am 25 years old.
-I come from New York, USA and I have my Bachelors in Aeronautical and Mechanical Engineering, Minor Biomedical Engineering from Clarkson University in the US.
-I am in master's programme Industrial Management at KTH.
-I always stay active whether it’s traveling the world, running marathons, scuba diving, or eating at a local food truck with some friends.
+Lorenzo Servedio comes from New York, USA and he has his Bachelors in Aeronautical and Mechanical Engineering, Minor Biomedical Engineering from Clarkson University in the US.
+He always stays active whether it’s traveling the world, running marathons, scuba diving, or eating at a local food truck with some friends.

 What made you choose KTH?